 In any case, each time the vision returns, a percentage of vision is lost forever.

 Optic nerve atrophy is a degeneration or gradual damage to the optic nerve.
 There could be multiple causes like the eye not getting proper blood flow, some underlying disease like brain trauma, inflammation, degenerative disorders, hemorrhage, tumor, or exposure to a toxic substance.

 Symptoms may include:

-- Decrease in visual function such as a decrease in sharpness and clarity of vision (visual acuity) or decreases in side (peripheral) vision.
+Decrease in visual function such deterioration in sharpness and clarity of vision (visual acuity) or in side (peripheral) vision.